bigcompany/run-service/ReadMe.md

  - Service state
  - Service errors
  - Stream / Socket errors
- - Process state ( somewhat, see read below)
+ - Process state ( somewhat, read below)

 Multiple service calls to `run-service` in the same process should not be able to affect the state of other services in that process.
 All errors that can possibily happen during the execution of a service should be trapped and isolated to not affect the current process.